 Increased program costs

 Most program fees remained unchanged for nearly 20 years without adjustment for inflation.
-Increased program costs include, but are not limited to, salaries, benefits, and information technology updates.
+Increased program costs include, but are not limited to, salaries, benefits and information technology updates.
 This includes replacing two information systems to ensure continued compatibility with the State of Oregon’s information technology standards and security requirements.

 Change in transaction costs